RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-Eight-AI-related-US-policy-issues-for-bo.md

 ---
 title:  "Eight AI-related US policy issues for boards and management to consider"
-excerpt:  "As the use of AI evolves, boards and the C-suite should consider these key AI-re (...)"
+excerpt:  "As the use of AI evolves, boards and the C-suite should consider these key AI-related issues attracting US policymaker attention. (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Readin.png
 sidebar: